(Kempton, Illinois, October 27, 1888 – Kankakee, Illinois, June 8, 1974).1

 A few days later, on December 3, 1917, the remaining men at Grantham were posted to flying squadrons, and Jensen was one of eight assigned to No. 33 Home Defense Squadron, headquartered at Gainsborough, about thirty-five miles north of Grantham.
 According to William Thomas Clements, they went from Gainsborough to Scampton, where a flight from 33 was stationed.11 Clements’s diary entries indicate that the personnel at Scampton were at a loss as to what to do with the trainees, but nevertheless gave them some instruction.

-Towards the end of January word came that the eight men would be transferred, and on January 27, 1918, four of the men, including Clements, Arthur Paul Supplee, George Dana Spear, and perhaps Dana Edmund Coates went to Waddington, while the remaining four went “down near London some place.”12 Jensen may have trained near London, but he also ended up for a time at Waddington, judging by a photo of him there saved by Joseph Raymond Payden.13 This would have been consistent with Jensen’s later squadron assignment, as pilots were taught to fly DH.4s at Waddington.
+Towards the end of January word came that the eight men would be transferred, and on January 27, 1918, four of the men, including Clements and Arthur Paul Supplee, went to Waddington, while four went “down near London some place.”12 Jensen may have trained near London, but he also ended up for a time at Waddington, judging by a photo of him there saved by Joseph Raymond Payden.13 This would have been consistent with Jensen’s later squadron assignment, as pilots were taught to fly DH.4s at Waddington.

 I have found no further information on Jensen’s training in Great Britain.
 He was one of many cadets whose appointments as first lieutenants with “non-flying” status Pershing recommended in a cable dated April 8, 1918.
 For some reason it took Washington over a month to send the confirming cable, which is dated May 13, 1918; Jensen was placed on active duty on May 30, 1918.14